fubar2/galaxy_tf_overlay/README.md

 Only an administrator can execute the ToolFactory.
 Any new administrator email must be added to *galaxytf/config/galaxy.yml* in the *admin_users* setting.
-Do not allow any spaces between addresses if new ones are added, and restart the server for them to become active.
+Do not allow any spaces between addresses, and restart the server for them to become active.
-Do not remove the default toolfactory@galaxy.org one or the ToolFactory will fail since it uses that account's API key in scripts.
+Do not remove the default admin *toolfactory@galaxy.org* or the ToolFactory will always fail because it depends on that API key in scripts.

 #### Do not expose this Galaxy server on the public internet.
 It is not secured.